HTTPS on Custom Domains

 With SNI, the browser sends the domain in cleartext before opening an encrypted connection, and this gives our CDN edge nodes a chance to pick the right certificate for the domain and use that for the encryption handshake.

 Today SNI works in all modern browsers, but users of long-discontinued browsers like IE on Windows XP or very very old Android devices will be unable to access your site over HTTPS without going through very scary looking error messages.
 You might also experience issues with certain automated tools, like PhantomJS before 2.0 (early 2015).

 Dedicated IP SSL is available on our enterprise plans for people who do not want to use SNI-based certificates.
-If you want your own unique certificate available to all browsers without requiring SNI and without a shared certificate as fallback, get in touch.
+If you want your own unique certificate available to all browsers without requiring SNI and without a shared certificate as fallback, please contact us.

 Go to the SSL screen and click “Let’s Encrypt Certificate.”
 Netlify will then provision a new domain-validated certificate and automatically install it on all our CDN edge nodes.
 The process normally takes less than a minute from the time you click the button until your site supports HTTPS.
 In some cases it may take up to 10 minutes for the process to complete successfully - but if it takes longer than that and the button to provision the certificate is not visible after you hard-reload the HTTPS settings page, please contact support.

 Your certificate will include all your domain aliases when it’s issued, but note that DNS also needs to be configured IN ADVANCE for all aliases for us to include them on your certificate.
 See the troubleshooting section below for more information on confirming the new configuration.

 Note: If you have more than 5 aliases that are subdomains of the same domain, you might run into rate-limits with our SSL provider.
 In that case we recommend you provide your own wildcard certificate or contact support for our assistance for getting them setup with our SSL provider.
 Please do this before adding any aliases for best results!